IS THE BRITTLE REALLY SOFT?

 Cinnamon Whisky Toffee: Dairy, soy lecithin

-Nutty Irishman Toffee: Dairy, soy lecithin, almonds, hazelnut oil
+Nutty Irishman Toffee: Dairy, soy lecithin, tree nuts

 White Russian Toffee: Dairy, soy lecithin